rossetti/KSLBook/docs/04-Chapter4.md

 `GeneratorActionIfc:` An interface used to implement the actions associated with event generators.

+`SResource:`  A simple resource that has 1 or more units that represent its capacity.
+The units can be seized and released.
+Statistics on the utilization and number of busy units are automatically reported.

+`SingleQStation:` A station that has a single waiting line for customers to wait in when its associated resource does not have available units.
+Statistics on time spent at the station, number of customers at the station, and number of customers processed are automatically reported.

 The KSL has many other facets that have yet to be touched upon.
 Not only does the KSL allow the modeler to build and analyze simulation models, but it also facilitates data collection, statistical analysis, and